AlbanBloorRiley/INS_IEP/Paper/paper.md

 # Summary

 Inelastic neutron scattering (INS) is a spectroscopic technique used to measure the magnetic excitations in materials with interacting electron spins.
-The task of fitting the data gained from INS experiemnts to can be formulated as an inverse eigenvalue problem (IEP), where the matrix formed represents the spin Hamiltonian of the sample molecule. `INS_IEP` is a MATLAB package that uses deflated numerical optimisation techniques to systematically find multiple solutions to this IEP.
-The package requires and is fully compatible with `easyspin` [@stoll_easyspin_2006], a package for solving similar problems in electron paramagnetic resonance.
+INS experiments yield data about the eigenvalues of the spin Hamiltonian of the material being studied.
+Fitting a model spin system to these experimental eigenvalues can be formulated as an inverse eigenvalue problem (IEP), where the matrix formed is the spin Hamiltonian operator of the sample molecule. `INS_IEP` is a MATLAB package that uses deflated numerical optimisation techniques to systematically find multiple solutions to this IEP.
+The package requires and is fully compatible with `easyspin` [@stoll_easyspin_2006], a package for solving fitting problems in electron paramagnetic resonance.

 # Statement of need

 Neutrons are an excellent bulk probe of material properties since they carry no charge and therefore penetrate deeply into matter.
 Neutrons also carry a quantum spin of a half, making them a sensitive probe of magnetism [@squires_introduction_2012].
 Reactors and spallation sources with dedicated high-flux neutron sources serve the international research community with neutron scattering experiment capabilities for material research.
 Inelastic neutron scattering (INS) is one such experimental technique that can be used to study magnetism.
 In an INS experiment, a sample under investigation is irradiated with a beam of neutrons and the scattered neutron energy and momentum transfer are detected.
 For samples composed of finite-size clusters of magnetic moment-carrying atoms, such as single ions or molecular-based magnets, the detected neutron energy transfer gives direct access to the quantum spin excitations [@furrer_magnetic_2013;@baker_neutron_2012;@baker_spectroscopy_2014].